 Everyone is invited to join the group for the year, or any part of the year, as your time and interest permit.
 Our discussions are always informal and often lively!
-All meetings will be on the 4th Monday of the month, at 7:00 p.m., via Zoom:
+The group takes a break during summer and will return in the Fall – check back for the location of the fall discussions.
+All meetings will be on the 4th Monday of the month, at 7:00 p.m, September – November, and January – May.

 Here’s the list of our upcoming selections and the dates we will meet, so you can get a head start:

 September 2021: The Four Winds – Kristin Hannah

 A story about the delicate dynamics of a mother/daughter relationship burdened by abandonment, poverty, and political and ecological tragedies during the ‘Great Depression.’